 Our high quality physical education curriculum inspires all pupils to succeed and excel in competitive sport.
 Our PE specialist, Mr Davies, teaches every class on a Monday and also provides professional development for our teachers.
 As a small school all pupils have the opportunity to compete in a range of sporting competitions, such as cross country, tri-golf and cricket, as well as other activities such as the City of York Dance Festival – building character, confidence and helping to embed values such as fairness and respect.
 All our PE sessions take place in the local village hall and on the village playing field.
-We often use external specialists, such as York City Knights to further enhance our PE provision.
+We often use external specialists, such as York City Knights or Premier Education, to further enhance our PE provision.
 To see how we have developed our PE further using our Government Sport Premium Funding please click here.

 At its very best, education should enable the flourishing of all children and young people as they grow into all that God has created them to be.
 RE plays a crucial role in this as it looks at what it is to be human and how we engage well with one another, with the world around us, and ultimately with God.

 Through our exciting curriculum opportunities we aim to develop every child whatever their strength or area of interest.
 We aim to develop: